 Threat Protection will prevent your devices from being infected with malware by blocking access to malicious websites and checking the files you download.
 It also stops web trackers before they can intrude your browsing activity, while hindering those intrusive and malicious ads from loading on the page you visit.

 Best antivirus with VPN bundles

 Norton's 360 packages add new layers of security for their users, with unlimited access to its own VPN and password manager tools.
 The Norton 360 Deluxe plan comes with its Dark Web Monitoring tool, too, which searches for your exposed information on the dark web.
-While those choosing the Advanced suite will also benefit from Identity Restoration Support and Social Media Monitoring.
+While those choosing the Norton Advanced suite will also benefit from Identity Restoration Support and Social Media Monitoring.

 Norton antivirus is a trusted software that include a really useful firewall and cloud backup space.
 Powered by AI machine-learning, it secures your devices against viruses, malware, spyware and ransomware.

 Even though it cannot compete with the top VPN services, we found that Norton Secure VPN can still unlock US Netflix, BBC iPlayer and Amazon Prime.
 It has a no-log policy and kill switch feature for its Android apps, with split-tunneling available for Windows users.
 Unfortunately, the service doesn't offer obfuscation technology and P2P traffic—so, it can't be used to bypass strong online censorship or download torrents.

 The current leader in our best antivirus chart is Bitdefender, whose bundles all add a secure browser—called Safepay online banking protection—password manager tool, a vulnerability scanner and a good quality VPN.

 The things that stood out to use about Bitdefender Antivirus were its user-friendly interface that can suit either complete beginners or experts who want to tweak things.
 It also has some impressive features like real-time protection, advanced threat defense, web attack prevention, anti-phishing and anti-fraud.

 Bitdefender VPN is a basic service with some solid speed results and effective kill switch.
 It's not made in house, but uses Hotspot Shield technology instead.
 It promises not to keep any logs, also allowing P2P sharing.
 If it manages to unblock BBC iPlayer, it fails to do the same with other streaming platforms like Netflix.
 Its most notable downside though is a 200 MB daily limit included with the bundle.

 Avast One is a security bundle that combines antivirus, VPN, data breach scanning and even a firewall in just one subscription.
 The good news is that all this can be yours for free with its Essential plan—yes, you read it right.
 Upgrade to its premium package for adding an anti-tracking, webcam monitoring, a powerful disk cleaner, extra device speedup tools and automatic updates for your apps.

 Avast Antivirus is packed with useful features to protect your devices.
 These include real-time protection and different types of scans—you can customize those to better suit your own needs.
 It automatically detects folders with user documents, adding them to Avast's Ransomware Shield Protect list to guarantee stronger protection.

 McAfee antivirus keeps its antivirus scanning options to a minimum.
 You can perform quick scans, full system scans or focused checks on specific items directly from the Explorer right-click menu.
 Despite this it offers several features like a device cleaner and Depending on file shredder tools.
-Depending which plan you choose, you can connect up to one, five or unlimited devices with one subscription.
+Depending which plan you choose, you can connect up to five or unlimited devices with one subscription.

 Powered by TunnelBear technology, McAfee VPN comes with unlimited data for all paid plans and 50 server locations for you to choose from.
 Despite this, it's a quite basic VPN service offering poor unlocking performance as well as lacking some security features like a kill-switch.

 Another downside of McAfee bundles are its prices, higher than the suites mentioned before.
 At the time of writing, its Plus plan (the most basic) comes to around $40 per year and its most expensive one up to $90.

 VPN and antivirus bundles: should I get one?

 It's clear that both antivirus and VPN providers are reacting to current cyber threats by enlarging their security tools offer.
-Increasingly companies are understanding that users need internet security suite when online and, although there are no perfect packages yet, reaching that point seems near.
+Increasingly companies are understanding that users need an internet security suite when online and, although there are no perfect packages yet, reaching that point seems near.